USRSE/community-template/README.md

-# U.S. Research Software Community Template
+# Research Software Engineer Community Template

-This is a community template for a USRSE group.
-It is provided for you to copy to the [usrse GitHub](https://www.github.com/usrse) and then have a portal for your center.
+This is a community template for a research software engineer group.
+It is provided for you to copy to your GitHub organization to then have a portal for your center.

  - [How Does it Work?](#how-does-it-work) or specifically, what features does the page offer?
- - [Creating Your Community](#creating-your-community) comes down to creating a clone of the respository in the [usrse](https://www.github.com/usrse) GitHub organization.
+ - [Creating Your Community](#creating-your-community) comes down to creating a clone of the respository in the [rseng](https://www.github.com/rseng) GitHub organization.

 ## How does it work?